greenm01/vb4x/docs/ec4x_specs.md

 EC4X is an asynchronous turn based wargame of the classic eXplore, eXpand, eXploit, and eXterminate (4X) variety.

-Upstart houses battle over a small region of space to dominate usurpers and seize the imperial throne.
+Upstart Houses battle over a small region of space to dominate usurpers and seize the imperial throne.
+Your role is to serve as House Duke and lead your people to greatness.

 The game begins at the dawn of the third imperium in the year 2001.
 Each turn comprises one month of a thirteen month [Terran Computational Calendar](<https://www.terrancalendar.com/> "Terran Computational Calendar").
 Turns cycle every 24-hours in real life (IRL) time.

-The game is designed to facilitate remote play between friends over email or local tabletop play.
+EC4X is intended to facilitate remote play between friends over email or local tabletop play.
 Future releases will be server/client based and written in Rust.
 EC4X is a flexible framework; adapt it to your own requirements.

 EC4X pays homage and is influenced by the following great titles: